bmc/grizzled-slf4j/index.md

 ## Installation

-The easiest way to install the Grizzled Scala library is to download a pre-compiled jar from the [*clapper.org* Maven repository][].
+The easiest way to install the Grizzled SLF4J library is to download a pre-compiled jar from the [*clapper.org* Maven repository][].
 However, you can also get certain build tools to download it for you.